wmpauli/NIVM/README.md

 At the very core, using this extension requires the following steps:
 1. Look up the IP address of your virtual machine after booting it up.
-2. Copy your data using e.g. rsync, scp.
+2. Upload your data using e.g. rsync, scp.
+It is recommended to store the data in `/data`.
+Note that it is easy to add additional hard-drives to your VM.
 3. Use your preferred remote desktop client to connect to your virtual machine (via VNC).
+You can also use ssh for a command line interface.

 # Existing Cloud solutions